yegor256/blog/_posts/2014/dec/2014-12-18-independent-technical-reviews.md

 bug, we pay 15 minutes for their time.
 In other words, we assume that a good reviewer can find and report approximately four problems in one hour.
 For example, a reviewer charges $150 per hour.
-We hire him and ask him to find and report the 20 most criticial issues he can discover.
+We hire him and ask him to find and report the 20 most critical issues he can discover.
 Our estimate is that he should spend five hours on this work.
 Thus, he will get $750 when we have 20 bugs in our tracking system reported by him.
 If he finds fewer, he gets proportionally less money.
 This payment schedule will help you focus your reviewer on the main